The Main Italian-Speaking Countries (That Aren’t Italy) in 2023

 If you’ve been paying close attention in this post, you’ll recall that the “Romance languages” all come from Latin.
 And because they all developed from the same mother language, there are serious overlaps in their vocabularies and linguistic characteristics.

-Well, there are 572 million Spanish speakers in the world, 300 million French speakers and 220 million Portuguese speakers too!
+This is very helpful because there are about 500 million Spanish speakers in the world, 300 million French speakers and 220 million Portuguese speakers!
 By learning Italian, a language very similar to these three, you’re also putting yourself a little closer to all these people.

 Over the centuries, Italian feet have roamed the earth and brought with them their food, their passion for the good life and of course, their language.
 Your Italian will definitely take you far and wide, and it won’t be long ‘til you chance on a native speaker in the most unlikely corner of the world.